appernetic/hugo-bootstrap-premium/README.md

   posturl = "https://zapier.com/hooks/..."
   headerimage = "//placehold.it/1000x600"
-  expirecookie = 5 #show it again after number of days to visitor that has not subscribed. signupheader = "Join Our Newsletter" showmodaltimeout = 5000 #show popover modal after time interval in milliseconds. mouseleave = true #show popover when mouse leaves window: true/false. modalsize = "" #lg or sm.
+  expirecookie = 5 #show it again after number of days to visitor that has not subscribed. cookiename = "mycookie1" #give the cookie a unique name variable (avoid spaces and strange characters). signupheader = "Join Our Newsletter" showmodaltimeout = 10000 #show popover modal after time interval in milliseconds. mouseleave = true #show popover when mouse leaves window: true/false. modalsize = "" #lg or sm.
 Empty is md.
 If phone is detected lg is used. imagedescription = "Placeholder image for this popover modal optin form"